 All ‘cides kill living things.
 That is right there in the name “-cide” means it kills something.

-Pesticides are used to kill fungus, bacteria and insects that harm crops.
+Pesticides are used to kill fungus, bacteria and insects that attack crops used in food production.

-Chemical pesticides have been linked to cancer, allergies, birth defects, Alzheimer’s and many disorders.
+Chemical pesticides, used in conventional, non-organic farming, have been linked to cancer, allergies, birth defects, Alzheimer’s and many disorders.

 Of the 25 most common commercial pesticides: